eerio/win10-tray-hw-monitors/README.txt

 https://stackoverflow.com/questions/15148886/stop-auto-hiding-tray-notification-icon
 sometimes its just needed to promote them by the user themselves +they are visible normally when you run .exe by hand, not from autostart
+edit: if ran by Task Scheduler, they are normally visible

 This program wouldn't exist without these two AMAZING pieces of code:
 Accepted answer: